-Passion of the people – 1.7.8
+Passion of the People – 1.7.8

 Starlink is a project by the private aerospace manufacturer Space X – Space Exploration Technologies Corp., funded by Elon Musk in 2002 – which plans to build a constellation of satellites able to provide global internet coverage.
 The thousands of miniature satellites in the constellation will be placed in low earth orbit (LEO) and will work with terrestrial transceivers.